halomod/halomod/README.rst

 hod is a python application that provides a flexible and simple interface for dealing with the Halo Model of Dark Matter Halos.
-It comes with several HOD models, halo density profiles, bias models and Mass Function models (through hmf, by the same people).
+It comes with several HOD models, halo density profiles, bias models and Mass Function models (through the hmf package, by the same people).

 For a given choice of parameters (for each of the above models), it can calculate the large-scale structure correlation function.
-In the future,we hope to be able to use it "in reverse".
-That is, given a correlation function, be able to compute the HOD model.
+There is also a module which enables fitting the correlation function model to data via MCMC.

+It includes some parallelisation capabilities also (which are necessary for the MCMC fitting for more than a couple of parameters).

 INSTALLATION